silverstripe/developer-docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/How_Tos/Customise_CMS_Pages_List.md

 }
 ```

-We'll now add an `Extension` subclass to `LeftAndMain`, which is the main CMS controller.
+We'll now add an `Extension` subclass to `LeftAndMain`, which is the main CMS UI controller.
 This allows us to intercept the list building logic, and alter the `GridField`
 before its rendered.
 In this case, we limit our logic to the desired page type,
 although it's just as easy to implement changes which apply to all page types,